bmehta/wmt/README.md

 app/                    --> all of the source files for the application app.css               --> default stylesheet service/           --> all app specific services
+      cache-service.js     --> caching service
       data-service.js      --> data service
-      data-service_test.js --> tests for the data service view/                --> the view view template and logic view.html            --> the partial template
+      data-service_test.js --> tests for the data service detail/                --> the detail view template and logic detail.html            --> the partial template
+    detail.js              --> the controller logic
+    detail_test.js         --> tests of the controller
+  search/                --> the search view template and logic
+     search.html            --> the partial template
-    view.js              --> the controller logic
+     search.js              --> the controller logic
-    view_test.js         --> tests of the controller
+     search_test.js         --> tests of the controller
   app.js                --> main application module
   index.html            --> app layout file (the main html template file of the app) karma.conf.js         --> config file for running unit tests with Karma